-Even though they are very beautiful colors, when you are looking for the best artist paint colors, they have not been included on this list.
+They are very beautiful colors.
+But, when we are looking for the best paint colors, we should be cautious.

 The rainbow colors are red, orange, yellow, green, blue and purple.
 There is also, a dark blue between the blue and purple, called Indigo.

 Excluding Indigo, there are six rainbow colors.
-These are the six colors of the color wheel.
+These are the six colors on the color wheel.

-We use this knowledge for choosing the paint colors for our art palettes.
+We use this knowledge when we are choosing the colors for our palette.

 Years ago I switched from the traditional oil paints to alkyds because they dry much faster.
 Winsor Newton Griffin Alkyds are a good quality paint with an excellent reputation.

 If you are choosing paint colors in traditional oil paints, you will find similar names.

 Cadmium Orange Hue made by Winsor Newton does not contain cadmium.
 It is a mixture of Arylide yellow and Pyrrole orange.
 It closely resembles Cadmium Orange without the toxicity.

 Winsor Red is much like Cadmium Red, but it contains no cadmium.